necheffa/nsddyn/README.md

 To start dynupd, issue the dynupd --zone-file /path/to/zonefile command.

-Currently, dynupd does not provide a mechanism for changing the default listen IP and port. dynupd will listen on localhost:8080.
-A future update will provide override mechanisms to promote interoperability with other programs.
+By default, dynupd will listen on localhost:8080.
+The --addr option is provided to override the default listen address and port (e.g. dynupd --addr 192.0.2.2:1337).
+While you can set any valid address:port combination to support interoperability with other programs, we highly recommend listening to a port on a local loopback address and using a proxy to route public traffic to dynupd since dynupd relies on the proxy for tunneling.

-We recommend using an nginx proxy to connect dynupd to the outside world.
+We recommend using an nginx proxy, configured with TLS, to connect dynupd to the outside world.

 ## Licensing and Copyright